Jordan Zion 2

 Release Date: July 2022

 Zion Williamson hasn’t played for the New Orleans Pelicans since May 4, 2021, when he had a stat line of 23 PTS, 12 REB, 7 AST, and 4 STL.
 That’s an excellent game for a second-year player.
 This is the potential of Zion if he stays healthy.
-His second shoe, the Jordan Zion 2, also has potential.
-It has elements like the traction and (partially) the cushion going for it, but there were adjustments made from the Jordan Zion 1 that don’t bode well for its potential on-court performance.
+His second shoe, the Jordan Zion 2 on the other hand is a confirmed beast, and one of the best basketball shoes of the year.
+It features elite elements like traction and the cushion.

 The traction is the best aspect and our favorite part of the shoe.
 It’s multi-directional and covers you on all movements.
 There are very few shoes that are going to bite as well as these, especially on lateral movements.
 There are levels to traction performance, and the Zion 2 is at the top-most level.
 Just note that about an hour of break-in time is needed for peak performance.